IIR at COP29 in Baku: Week 1 in review

 The session brought together thought leaders, policymakers, and industry stakeholders to discuss frameworks and innovations for tracking and accelerating energy efficiency progress, particularly in the Global South.

-Yosr Allouche, Director General of the IIR, set the context in an introductory speech before the panel, moderated by Bishal Thapa (CLASP), delved into three core areas:
+Yosr Allouche, Director General of the IIR, set the context in an introductory speech before giving way to the panel, moderated by Bishal Thapa (CLASP):

-Graeme Maidement (President, IIR Commission E2) stressed that accurate tracking mechanisms are essential for aligning national energy efficiency targets with global climate commitments.
-He shared insights from IIR’s work on heating, cooling, and energy recovery innovations.
+- Graeme Maidement (President, IIR Commission E2) stressed that accurate tracking mechanisms are essential for aligning national energy efficiency targets with global climate commitments.
+He also shared his perspectives on the challenges and opportunities faced by the UK government in tracking energy efficiency progress.

 The side event highlighted several critical takeaways that underscore the importance of energy efficiency in addressing the climate crisis: